vrischmann/sketch/README.md

 image to the LLM.
 This functionality is handy if you're working on a web page and want to see what the in-progress change looks like.

+## FAQ

+### `no space left on device`

+Docker images, containers, and so forth tend to pile up. `docker prune -a` is a good command to start with to prune unused images and containers.

 ## Development

 [![Go Reference](https://pkg.go.dev/badge/sketch.dev.svg)](https://pkg.go.dev/sketch.dev)